Piracetam for social anxiety

 Neuroplasticity is dependent on activation of NMDA receptors.[xi]
 And this neuroplasticity is at the heart of memory formation.
 Reviews of Piracetam used by neurohackers frequently report the return of long-lost memories.
 Further proof of the efficacy in using Piracetam to support learning and memory.

 1. Piracetam increases cerebral blood flow.
 Several studies have shown how Piracetam positively influences brain blood flow.
-Cerebral blood flow is critical for the highly optimized brain.
-Blood delivers oxygen and glucose needed for cellular metabolism, and helps carry away cellular waste.[xii]
+Cerebral blood flow is critical for cognitive function and the highly optimized brain.
+Blood delivers oxygen and local cerebral glucose utilization needed for cellular metabolism, and helps carry away cellular waste.[xii]

 Strokes can be caused by an interruption in cerebral blood flow.
 Starving parts of the brain of oxygen and glucose.
 This double-blind, placebo-controlled study was done with 24 stroke patients.
 One group received 2,400 mg of Piracetam twice daily, and the other a placebo.